Discovering fabric types through the collection created by Nerida Hansen

 - it is easy to care for

-and it is for all these reasons that I really love sewing it!
+and it is for all these reasons that I really enjoy sewing it!

-Cotton poplin can be suitable for all sewers and especially for beginners in sewing who will gain great satisfaction from sewing this material.
+Cotton poplin is suitable for all sewers and especially beginners who will find great satisfaction sewing this material.

-It will be used in garment making: shirts/blouses, blouses, tops and camisoles, dresses, skirts, boxer shorts, summer shorts and pants... but also in accessories for bag linings, pouches, furoshiki, cases...
+It is used in clothing: shirts/blouses, tops and camisoles, dresses, skirts, boxer shorts, summer shorts and pants... but also in accessories for bag linings, pouches, furoshiki, cases...

 Cotton voile

-Cotton voile is a fabric made of cotton, using a plain weave (like poplin) with a loose weave.
+Cotton voile is a fabric made of cotton, using a toile weave (like poplin) with a loose weave.
 It is a finer and lighter fabric than cotton poplin.
-It can be slightly transparent depending on the weave but also on its shade; light fabrics being more transparent.
+It can be slightly transparent depending on the weave but also on its shade; lighter fabrics being more transparent.
 Cotton voile has a soft drape.

-Since the voile we offer you is 100% cotton, the advantages of this product are the same as for poplin.
-With this weave, you can make light tops, tunics, blouses and shirts for women and children, flowing dresses, light skirts or petticoats for women and children, tunics and shirts for men, but also linings for other garments, jackets or skirts.
+Since the voiles we offer are 100% cotton, the advantages of this product are the same as for poplin.
+This weave is used to make lightweight tops, tunics, blouses, and shirts for women and children, flowing dresses, light skirts or petticoats for women and children, tunics and shirts for men, as well as linings for other garments, jackets, or skirts.
 For accessories, cotton voile is very suitable for making scarves and handkerchiefs.

 Cotton satin

-Satin is a weave just like plain weave.
-The traditional way to weave satin is with one vertical thread underneath for three horizontal threads on top.
-It is this weaving that gives satin its smooth and silky appearance.
-Cotton satin offers a shiny side and is more associated with luxury.
+Satin is a weave just like toile.
+The traditional way to weave satin is with one vertical thread underneath for every three horizontal threads on top.
+This weave gives satin its shiny and silky appearance.
+Cotton satin offers a glossy look and is more associated with luxury.

-The satin we present in the shop is 100% cotton, so it has the advantages of cotton.
+The satin we offer in-store is 100% cotton, so it has the advantages of cotton.
 However, due to its weave, satin is more delicate than poplin or voile, which have plain weaves.
 It is therefore more suited to sewists with some sewing experience.

-Like its cousins poplins and cotton voiles, it can provide great support for making more flowing and satin-like dresses, skirts, blouses, and shirts.
+Like its cousins, cotton poplins and voiles, it can provide excellent support for making dresses, skirts, blouses, and more fluid, satin-like shirts.

 Viscose poplin

-You now know what poplin is, so let's discover viscose.
+You now know what poplin is, so let's explore viscose.

-Viscose is an artificial fiber created from cellulose.
-More precisely, it is what is called a chemically regenerated fiber; its production is carried out chemically but from natural fibers.
-So we can say that viscose shares with cotton and linen the fact of being derived from natural fibers (cellulose) and shares with polyester the fact of being obtained through chemical treatment.
+Viscose is an artificial fiber made from cellulose.
+More precisely, it is what is called a chemically produced artificial fiber; its production is chemical but based on natural fibers.
+So, viscose shares with cotton and linen the fact that it comes from natural fibers (cellulose) and shares with polyester the fact that it is obtained through chemical treatment.

-Viscose, often criticized for its production waste, has more environmentally friendly certifications.
+Viscose, often criticized for its production waste, now has more environmentally friendly certifications.
 These are the labels: LENZING™ ECOVERO™.
 These labels represent a significant advancement in environmental respect.
 LENZING™ ECOVERO™ viscose fibers come from certified and renewable wood sources, integrated into an environmentally friendly manufacturing process and compliant with strict environmental standards.
-Nerida Hansen has chosen this more sustainable viscose, stemming from her desire to minimize ecological impact.
+Nerida Hansen has chosen this more sustainable viscose as part of her commitment to minimizing ecological impact.

-By choosing LENZING™ ECOVERO™ viscose, the collection offers a more eco-friendly alternative for environmentally conscious sewing enthusiasts who want to sew flowing fabrics.
+By choosing LENZING™ ECOVERO™ viscose, the collection offers a more eco-friendly alternative for sewing enthusiasts who care about the environment and want to sew flowing fabrics.

 The advantages of viscose are: